New GNS-I results published in Nature Medicine

 Our Mission

-Our mission is to improve global health outcomes by advancing neurological and neurosurgical practice worldwide.
+GNS is a global research collaborative network that audits management practices and evaluates disparities in neurological and neurosurgical care worldwide.
+Our mission is to improve global health outcomes by advancing neurological and neurosurgical practice everywhere it is delivered.

 Our Work